 Hunting small game in Wisconsin is a popular outdoor activity that requires proper licensing and adherence to state regulations.
 Whether you are a resident or a nonresident, understanding the specific license requirements is essential to ensure a legal and enjoyable hunting experience.
 This guide will walk you through the necessary permits, season dates, bag limits, and other important details related to obtaining a Wisconsin Small Game license.

-To hunt Small Game in Wisconsin, you’ll need a valid hunting license issued by the Wisconsin Department of Natural Resources (DNR).
-Both residents and nonresidents are required to have a hunting license to pursue small game species legally within the state.
+To hunt small game in Wisconsin, you must have a valid Wisconsin small game hunting license (or another license that includes small game hunting privileges) issued by the Wisconsin Department of Natural Resources (DNR).
+Both residents and nonresidents are required to have a license that authorizes small game hunting to pursue these species legally within the state.

-Residents can purchase a resident hunting license, which grants them the ability to hunt small game along with other game species.
-Nonresidents must obtain a nonresident hunting license, which is typically more expensive but provides the same legal permissions for small game hunting.
+Residents can purchase a resident small game hunting license, or a qualifying combination license, which grants them the ability to hunt small game and certain other game species.
+Nonresidents must obtain a nonresident small game hunting license, or another nonresident license that includes small game hunting privileges, which is typically more expensive but provides similar legal permissions for hunting small game.

 In addition to the general hunting license, some species may require additional permits or stamps, but for most small game species, no extra tags are necessary beyond the standard license.